 How to Identify User Friction

-User friction is ultimately a discovery problem: it exists, but you need to understand which parts of your product where it happens, why, and how to optimize the user experience to eliminate those rough edges.
+User friction is ultimately a discovery problem: it exists, but you need to understand which parts of your product are where it happens, why, and how to optimize the user experience to eliminate those rough edges.

 Product teams can follow a few usability principles and product usage analysis strategies to identify areas of dropoff and friction with their product and its UI, including: